 Further information on coaching and the programme "Leadership in Science" can be found here (only in German).

-Together with Faculty V, Faculty VI has a total of five places for children up to the age of 3 in the student self-help day-care centre at Küpkersweg (https://www.kindergarten-kuepkersweg.de/).
+Together with School V, School VI has a limited number of crèche places at the Kita Küpkersweg in Wechloy (www.kindergarten-kuepkersweg.de/) for children of employees of the two Schools.
 In varying proportions, this is also made possible by equal opportunities funds, e.g. from large research associations.
 Vacant places (usually 1-3) are reallocated once a year.
 The allocation usually takes place in December for the following kindergarten year.
 The kindergarten year in Oldenburg usually begins on 01 August.

 Interested staff members should contact Dr. Cornelia Kranczioch by e-mail between 01 October and 15 December with the following information: